 The evaluator shall perform the following tests.

-Test 1: The evaluator shall compose passwords that either meet the requirements, or fail to meet the requirements, in some way.
+Test 1: The evaluator shall compose passwords that meet the requirements in some way.
 For each password, the evaluator shall verify that the TOE supports the password.
-While the evaluator is not required (nor is it feasible) to test all possible compositions of passwords, the evaluator shall ensure that all characters, and a minimum length listed in the requirement are supported, and justify the subset of those characters chosen for testing.
+While the evaluator is not required (nor is it feasible) to test all possible compositions of passwords, the evaluator shall ensure that all characters, and a minimum length listed in the requirement are supported and justify the subset of those characters chosen for testing.

+Test 2: The evaluator shall compose passwords that do not meet the requirements in some way.
+For each password, the evaluator shall verify that the TOE does not support the password.
+While the evaluator is not required (nor is it feasible) to test all possible compositions of passwords, the evaluator shall ensure that the TOE enforces the allowed characters and the minimum length listed in the requirement and justify the subset of those characters chosen for testing.

 FIA_UIA_EXT.1 User Identification and Authentication